ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  relative to the target period.
 * Auxiliary variable – The variable used as a predictor for a contributor’s target variable, where the predictive value is not available (e.g., where the contributor was not sampled in the predictive period).
-This should only be populated if the user has a suitable variable that they wish to use if the predictive value is not available.
-Else, the method should not run.
 * Responder – A contributor who has responded to the survey within a given period.

 ## 3.0 Introduction